Home / Focused Guides / Camp Guide Archive / Low-Cost or Free Philly Summer Camps

 Camp Sojourner

-This leadership program helps Philadelphia girls ages 8-18 become positive agents of change.
-Their overnight camp in the Catskills has sliding scale rates.
+The leadership program at Camp Sojourner helps Philadelphia girls ages 8-18 become positive agents of change.
+Their overnight camp in the Catskills has sliding scale rates, and campers have the opportunity to continue their leadership development year-round through leadership activities, including service projects and mentoring.

 Camp Philly

-Organized by Philadelphia Parks & Recreation, Camp Philly offers a low-cost sleepaway camp option for Philadelphia residents in the Pocono Mountains.
+Organized by Philadelphia Parks & Recreation, Camp Philly offers a low-cost, weeklong sleepaway camp option for Philadelphia residents in the Pocono Mountains.
 There are full scholarships available for qualifying kids.

-This free program takes local high schoolers on a six-day camping watershed expedition along the Schuylkill River.
-They will learn about fieldwork, land use, and water quality.
+Schuylkill Acts and Impacts is a free Philly summer camp program that takes local high schoolers on a six-day camping watershed expedition along the Schuylkill River, where they learn about fieldwork, land use, and water quality.

 Photo courtesy of Al-Bustan Seeds of Culture